karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 As some of Android emulators may not allow adb root access, [see stackOverFlow thread](https://stackoverflow.com/questions/43923996/adb-root-is-not-working-on-emulator-cannot-run-as-root-in-production-builds).
 I'm working on Nexus 6 API 29 without any problems.

-If you got some problem with Frida you can restart it using commands:
+If you got some problem with Frida, you can restart it using commands:
 ```console
 adb shell
 ps -e | grep frida-server